minhlongmt183/root-me-ctf/MIPS/Mips.md

 # Challenge ELF MIPS - Basic Crackme on root-me
-you can download binary file in [here](./Bin/ch27.bin)
+you can download binary file in [here](./Bin/ch27.bin) I have summarized this tutorial of some file which is attached in root-me in [here](./Mips_summarize.md)

 ## LET'S GO
 - First, I tried run this bin file.
 Unfortunately, this bin file hasn't run.
 I spent 1 weeks to find how to run it and I failed.